Bank Alert → Gmail → Budget

 2. gmail-sync

-Fetches any new emails from the Chase label using Gmail's History API (incremental — only emails since the last run).
+Fetches any new emails from the label using Gmail's History API (incremental — only emails since the last run).
 Each email is written as a markdown file to the Decree outbox with routine: actual-budget-parse in the frontmatter.

 3. actual-budget-parse